 Hormonal IUDs may cause side effects, such as changes in your menstrual bleeding and missed periods.
 Other side effects include:

 It’s commonly assumed that using certain contraception methods leads to weight gain.
-However, studies indicate that most women tend to gain weight during their reproductive years, regardless of their chosen birth control methods.
+However, studies indicate that most people tend to gain weight during their reproductive years, regardless of their chosen birth control methods.

-According to the National Center for Biotechnology Information, hormonal forms of birth control probably won’t cause you to gain a lot of weight either.
-If you think you’ve gained weight because of your hormonal contraceptive, you should talk to your doctor.
+If you think you’ve gained weight because of your hormonal contraceptive, talk to your doctor.
 There are many forms of contraceptives available.
-You should use one that works best for you.

 - Eat a variety of fruits, vegetables, whole grains, low-fat dairy products, and lean sources of protein.